Boeing P-8 Poseidon: First contract

 India has purchased 21 AGM-84L Harpoon Block II missiles and 32 Mark 54 Lightweight Torpedoes All-Up-Round for the P-8I.

 In April 2010, BEL delivered the first Data Link II systems to Boeing a month ahead of schedule.
 BEL was contracted to supply them in August 2009 and is expected to complete the delivery by late 2011.
 In December 2010, BEL supplied its IFF Interrogator system to Boeing.
-On 26 December 2011, Avantel delivered 12 sets of their MSS-based communication systems to Boeing, at a cost of $1.8 million, for the Indian Navy's P-8I programme.
+On 26 December 2011, Avantel delivered 12 sets of their MSS-based communication systems to Boeing, at a cost of $1.8 million, for the Indian Navy's P-8I program.
 The system had been examined and approved by the CEMILAC.

-The production of first P-8I fuselage began on 7 December 2010 at Spirit AeroSystems facility in Wichita, Kansas with the production of a bonded aluminum panel which would be fitted to the fuselage's upper lobe to support an antenna.
-This marked the progress of the programme from the design phase to production phase.
+The production of first P-8I fuselage began on 7 December 2010 at Spirit AeroSystems facility in Wichita, Kansas with the production of a bonded aluminum panel which would be fitted to the fuselages' upper lobe to support an antenna.
+This marked the progress of the program from the design phase to production phase.
 The fuselage was then delivered to Boeing Renton Facility for final assembly line on 29 May 2011.
 The installation of wings and engines followed.
 The final assembly begun by 21 June 2011.

 On 29 September 2011, the first P-8I completed its initial flight from Boeing Field.
-The aircraft took off at 12:02 pm local time and landed after a two hours and 31 minutes long sortie.
+The aircraft took off at 12:02 pm local time and landed after a two hour and 31 minute long sortie.
 Multiple airborne systems checks including engine accelerations & decelerations and autopilot flight modes were conducted before the aircraft was take to an altitude of up to 41000 ft.
 Boeing would now begin mission systems installation and checkout work on this aircraft at its Renton facility.
 In July 2012, Boeing conducted another P-8I flight testing from the same airfield.
 The sortie was 3 hours 49 minutes long where the aircraft fulfilled all its requirements.
 Further flight testing would be conducted in a US Navy range in the Neah Bay, Washington and a joint US-Canadian range.
 The first aircraft was expected to be delivered by January 2013 followed by the remaining units by 2016.

 On 19 December 2012, the first P-8I was handed over to an Indian naval team at Boeing's facility.
 When the first three aircraft will be delivered, all of these will flown to India at once.
 The delivery of the other five would be completed by 2015.
 It was inducted into the Indian Navy on 15 May 2013 at in Tamil Nadu.
 The second aircraft was delivered on 15 November 2013.
 Meanwhile, the first aircraft completed its weapons trials by the Indian Navy which included firing a Harpoon anti-ship missile and dropping a torpedo.
 The aircraft's acceptance trials was still underway while the same for the second aircraft will now commence within months.